orb-lang/espalier/doc/md/peg/mem.md

    end
    g.shuttle = shuttle

-   -- Step 1: start a coroutine for each rule, and collect -- everything for rule in grammar :filter 'rule' do
+   --  Step 1: start a coroutine for each rule, and collect --  everything. for rule in grammar :filter 'rule' do
       local token = rule.token
       if thread[token] then